ajm4n/sockpuppets/README.md

                     by AJ Hammond @ajm4n
 ```

-not a good c2. websockets
+not a good c2. websockets based command-and-control framework designed for stage0/stage0.5.

 shoutout and special thanks to:
 skyler knecht @skylerknecht